Skip to content

 Curriculum

-Under the guidance of working industry professionals, students will work together in small production groups to develop a narrative short film from development, pre-production, production, and post-production.
-Students will be encouraged to think critically about their own work and engage in feedback sessions to support the development of each project produced throughout the course.
+Under the guidance of working industry professionals, participants will work together in small production groups to develop a narrative short film from development, pre-production, production, and post-production.
+Participants will be encouraged to think critically about their own work and engage in feedback sessions to support the development of each project produced throughout the course.
 The program will explore filmmaking’s aesthetics, techniques, and practices and allow students to gain practical, hands-on experience through a combination of lectures, workshops, and camera exercises.

-Students will engage in one-on-one portfolio reviews focused on career pathways, including opportunities, tools and strategies available to aspiring filmmakers.
+Participants will engage in one-on-one portfolio reviews focused on career pathways, including opportunities, tools and strategies available to aspiring filmmakers.

 UCLA Emerging Filmmakers will receive a certificate of completion at the conclusion of the program.
 The program does not carry college credit.